UEFA Euro 1988

 The 1988 UEFA European Football Championship final tournament was held in West Germany from 10 to 25 June 1988.
 It was the eighth UEFA European Championship, which is held every four years and supported by UEFA.
 France were the defending champions, but failed to qualify.
-The tournament crowned the Netherlands as European champions for the first time.
+The Netherlands won the tournament, which was their first European championship title.

 Euro 1988 was a rare instance of a major football tournament ending without a single sending-off or goalless draw, nor any knockout matches going to extra time or penalties.
 This was the final European Championship to feature teams from West Germany and the Soviet Union, as the West and East Germans reunified to become Germany in 1990, and the Soviet Union disintegrated into 15 countries in 1991.

 Bid process

 West Germany won the right to host the tournament with five votes ahead of a joint bid from Norway, Sweden and Denmark, which earned one vote, and a bid from England.
 Because the Eastern Bloc disagreed that West Berlin was part of the Federal Republic of Germany, the German Football Association ruled out playing Championship matches in West Berlin.
 This secured the participation of Eastern European members of UEFA.
 In the 1974 FIFA World Cup, however, West Berlin had hosted three games.
 As a compromise, the Berlin Olympic Stadium hosted a Four Nations Tournament in 1988, with West Germany playing against the Soviet Union, Argentina and Sweden.